 The best alternatives to Omnivore

 Matter, Readwise Reader, and Instapaper cover the read-later workflow Omnivore handled.
 Keep picks up the 'markdown out for agents' thread Omnivore was known for.
 Ordered by best match.
-Keep shows up where it ranks, we don't push it up the list.
+Keep is our own product, so we list it as our pick above the ranked list.

 Here's how the hosted alternatives compare on the things Omnivore was strongest at: newsletters, highlights, RSS, PDFs, and a markdown-friendly API.